Prabin8144/Prabin8145/Dunzo/README.md

 You can also increase and decrease the quantity of the cart item by clicking on the plus and minus button of the cart items.
 If a particular item quantity is zero then it is removed from the cart.
 When you click on checkout button on the bottom right corner of the page you will be redirected to the payment page.
-Rest of the pages like fruits and vegetables which was made by Neha Kumari, meat and fish which was made by K Prabina Choudhury and pan shop which was made by Ravi Bhushan also have the same functionalities like the groceries page.
+Rest of the pages like fruits and vegetables which was made by Neha Kumari, meat and fish which was made by me and pan shop which was made by Ravi Bhushan also have the same functionalities like the groceries page.
 When you go to the payment page there is a button pay using debit/credit card.
 This is the screenshot of the payment page:
 ![Screenshot (67)](https://user-images.githubusercontent.com/100183222/161422655-726dbb36-0f11-405e-9a1c-38aed2612209.png)